The final season of Game of Thrones is here. It promises to be the most fierce yet.

 Sky exclusively screens HBO content in the UK, so has the rights to season 8, albeit with adverts.
 The US screening is ad-free.

 It will appear on Sky Atlantic, simultaneously shown with each HBO screening.
-Fans will therefore be able to watch the premiere at 2am BST on 15 April.
+Fans will therefore be able to watch the premiere at 2am BST each Monday morning.

 All episodes will also be screened in an evening time slot of 9pm on the channel the day after the US airing.
-With season 7, another repeat showing took place at 11.20pm each Tuesday so it's highly possible the same will happen with season 8.
+A repeat showing will also be on the channel at 11.40pm on the Monday, 10.10pm on the Tuesday and several other days if you don't manage to catch-up with it beforehand.

 Sky+ and Sky Q subscribers will be able to watch them live, record them (with series link) or catch up with each episode on demand, as long as they have their set-top-box connected to the internet.